k8ssandra/k8ssandra-operator/docs/design-roadmap/ha-control-plane.md

 ### Distributed consensus

-At all times, it is important that there is only one leader across the entire k8ssandra cluster.
-In a single k8s cluster, leader election is accomplished via etcd, whose locking mechanisms are foundational in ensuring that consistency is maintained.
+At all times, it is important that there is only one leader across the entire k8ssandra cluster.[^2] In a single k8s cluster, leader election is accomplished via etcd, whose locking mechanisms are foundational in ensuring that consistency is maintained.

 But there is no k8s-native way to achieve transactional consistency across multiple k8s clusters which each have their own etcd instances.